 The Great Strides are a series of charity walks and runs to raise money for the Cystic Fibrosis Trust.

-I did one of their walks a year ago in the Brecon Beacons and didn’t finish.
+I did one of their walks in the Brecon Beacons and didn’t finish.
 I got 30 miles in, but in hindsight, I hadn’t done enough training, I didn’t eat well and I didn’t drink enough.
 I was walking and I’d already been out for 12 hours before it all came to a head at about 30 miles.

 I spent a couple of days after the event thinking ‘I’m never going to do that again’... a few days later I signed up for another one!